Select a language

 Kubernetes needs additional components to become fully functional.
 You’ll need to add authentication, networking, security, monitoring, logs management, and other tools.

 Red Hat OpenShift is Kubernetes for the enterprise.
-It includes all of the extra pieces of technology that make Kubernetes powerful and viable for the enterprise, including registry, networking, telemetry, security, automation, and services.
+It includes all the extra pieces of technology that make Kubernetes powerful and viable for the enterprise, including registry, networking, telemetry, security, automation, and services.

 Red Hat OpenShift includes Kubernetes as a central component of the platform and is a certified Kubernetes offering by the CNCF.